Auxiliary engine for bicycles (1946)

 Motorcycle assembly plant of Honda Motorcycle Kenya Limited

 A large number of people around the world currently ride Honda’s small motorcycles.
 We are now installing on a wide range of models the “eSP” engine, our new-generation global engine that achieves both excellent riding performance and fuel efficiency.
 Honda will continue expanding our lineup by offering a succession of new models demonstrating unique individual character that are also environmentally-responsible, such as the PCX with its cutting-edge styling design and the Tact scooter that is very practical for daily use.

 PCX (Japan model)

-Featuring a new concept, the NM4 was developed under the themes of “Neo-futuristic” and “cool,” and will now be manufactured at Kumamoto Factory for sale to customers in Japan, North America and Europe.
-Thinking outside the box in pursuit of creating new products that previous generations could only imagine, Honda continues to pass on the joy of motorcycle riding to the next generation and the ones to follow.
+Featuring a new concept, the NM4 was developed under the themes of “Neo-futuristic” and “cool,” and is now manufactured at Kumamoto Factory and sold in Japan, North America and Europe.
+Thinking outside the box in constant pursuit of creating new products that previous generations could only imagine, Honda continues to pass on the joy of motorcycle riding to the next generation and the ones to follow.